smueller92/web-xmpp-chat-client/README.md

 - Download Ubuntu Desktop: https://www.ubuntu.com/download/desktop
 - Download Openfire RTC Server'openfire_4.0.4_all.deb' from this repository <br />
 (NOTE: This application works only with Openfire Version 4.0.4!)
-- Create a new virtual Machine with the Ubuntu Desktop Image inside Virtual Box and complete the OS Setup
+- Create a new virtual Machine with the Ubuntu Desktop Image inside Virtual Box.
+Set your Username to 'test' and complete the OS Setup

 ## Virtual Box Setup
 Open Virtual Box Terminal: